 This is not a post about running.
 It is a post about pain.
-It took me 6 hours 32 minutes and 59 seconds to complete this year’s London Marathon.
 There will be no smiling triumphant photos.
-I actually only ran a few miles.
-The rest was mostly hobbling and, quite innovatively I thought, a kind of skip-dancing which involved dragging my incredibly painful left leg along, which had not fully recovered from an injury.
+Yes I ran.
+I also hobbled, skipped, and dragged my incredibly painful left leg along, which had not fully recovered from an injury.
 It was crazy, stupid even, but it was another of life’s lesson: I must learn not to push to win, but to learn to lose.

 Pain forces you to focus.
 Knowing that your pain is going to continue for the foreseeable future forced my mind into a strange state of calm.
 It felt like I was accepting that I was slowly dying.
 There is a kind of peace in death.